What is a Clean Break Order?

 How much does a clean break order cost?

-There’s a one-off court fee of £53 to apply for a clean break order.
-But you’ll also have to employ a solicitor to draft it for you.
+There is a one-off court fee of £53 to apply for a clean break order.
+You will also need to employ a solicitor to draft it for you.

-Some solicitors charge fixed fees or their services while others charge by the hour.
+Some solicitors charge fixed fees for their services, while others charge by the hour.

 Do I need a solicitor for a clean break order?

-Yes, as a clean break order is a consent order that you need to apply to the court for, it’s very important that you prepare it with a solicitor.
+Yes, as a clean break order is a consent order that you need to apply to the court for, it is very important that you prepare it with a solicitor.
 They will help you meet all the legal provisions that protect you against future claims from other parties.

 The Law Superstore can connect you with family solicitors across England and Wales.
-Just type in a few details to compare prices and connect with professionals who’ll help you separate your finances from your ex-partner.
+Just type in a few details to compare prices and connect with professionals who will help you separate your finances from your ex-partner.

 What happens if you can’t achieve a clean break order?